-The purpose of this report is to advise Council of the Department of Planning's refusal to support the progress of a Planning Proposal which sought to list several properties as heritage items in Holt Avenue Cremorne, and to explore options to respond.
+To advise Council of the Department of Planning's refusal to support the progress of a Planning Proposal which sought to list several properties as heritage items in Holt Avenue Cremorne, and to explore options to respond.

 In January 2022, Council resolved to investigate the preparation of an Interim Heritage Order (IHO) for land at Holt Avenue Cremorne.
 In response, Council staff appointed GML as the heritage specialist to perform the heritage investigations to underpin this work.
 On 11 March 2022, an IHO was gazetted which applied to properties at 115, 117, 119, 131, 133 Holt Avenue, Cremorne ("the properties"), in response to GML's preliminary assessment.